 One of my favorite summer time treats are Ground Cherries!
 We’ve been growing them in our garden for the past several years and they are so delicious.
+And our favorite way to enjoy them in is in this Ground Cherry Salsa Recipe!

 Members of the nightshade family, Ground Cherries (Physalis pruinosa), also commonly referred to as husk cherries or husk tomatoes, are small pale orange/yellow fruits wrapped in a crinkly, paper husk similar to tomatillos.